Dorset Museum holds around four million objects.

 How long does a decision take?

-Offers are assessed by our Collections Development Committee.
+Offers are assessed by our Collections Working Group.
 This only meets around four times a year, so please do not expect an immediate response.
 If you believe a decision needs to be made urgently, please outline your reasons in your email or letter.

 How do we decide?